Test Plan vs Test Strategy: Purpose & Differences

 The test plan (often termed a QA test plan) is a base of software testing.
 It is a descriptive document that comprises numerous testing attributes such as test scope, objectives, template, test schedule, required resources (software, hardware, and human resources), test environment, test deliverables, test estimation, risk, defect tracking, mitigation plan, entry and exit criteria, etc., which defines software testing activities and areas.

-Ideally, test plans feature the threats foreseen in the QA project, so product managers may prioritize the test process by risk.
+Ideally, test plans feature the threats foreseen in the QA project so that product managers may prioritize the test process by risk.

 Purpose of Test Plans

 The primary purpose of a test plan is to generate documentation that describes how the QA tester will authenticate that the system works as planned.
-The document mainly defines how it will be tested, what requires to be tested, and who’s responsible for doing so.
+The document mainly defines how it will be tested, what is required to be tested, and who’s responsible for doing so.